 Give deadlines when they are needed.
 Don’t use them to create fear or to manipulate temporary results.

-Ultimately, motivation should be specific, clear, fair, and shouldn’t replace a day of pay.
+Ultimately, motivation should be specific, clear, and fair and shouldn’t replace a day of pay.
 Motivation should not make people feel bad or pit people against one another, especially team members.
 Good motivation methods bring team members together and improve results in the long term.
 This is why motivation is easier said than done.

 Which Motivation Strategies Work Best For You?